-1.4.
 The border with North Macedonia

-In 2022, the presence of civil society organisations at the border with North Macedonia continued to be limited.
-However, UNHCR and its partners continued to report on incidents involving pushbacks and other forms of collective expulsions to North Macedonia.
+In 2023, the presence of civil society organisations at the border with North Macedonia continued to be limited.
+However, UNHCR and its partners continued to occasionally report on incidents involving pushbacks and other forms of collective expulsions to North Macedonia.
 APC also published a report containing allegations and statistics on pushbacks to North Macedonia in the first six months of 2021, but it appears that their activities on this border have become limited in the past period.
+Klikaktiv highlighted that towards the end of 2023, people on the move started reporting push-backs from Serbian territory back to Bulgaria/ North Macedonia more frequently and in many cases, these push-backs also involved use of violence.